CodePushGo/website/src/content/blog/en/cross-platform-uiux-best-practices-for-capacitor-apps.md

     Ensure components scale proportionally.
 For touch targets, follow these guidelines: at least 44x44 pixels on iOS and 48x48 density-independent pixels on Android.

-With tools like Capgo's live update features, you can quickly refine and improve your design system.
+With tools like CodePushGo's live update features, you can quickly refine and improve your design system.

 ## Building UI Components